Durrington, Wiltshire: Prehistory

 The area had been occupied since Neolithic times but not necessarily continuously.
 The parish contains two important Neolithic sites: Durrington Walls and Woodhenge.
-Recent archaeological excavations indicate that the Neolithic inhabitants of the village kept a large number of pigs, with bone evidence suggesting that the pigs were unusually large for the time.
+Archaeological excavations indicate that the Neolithic inhabitants of the village kept a large number of pigs, with bone evidence suggesting that the pigs were unusually large for the time.
 This may be because inhabitants fattened them up to sell them to visitors to nearby Stonehenge.

 Middle Ages

 There is little evidence of Saxon occupation, but this may be because buildings and utensils of that time were made of wood, so little survives.
 The Domesday Book recorded two estates in 1086, having land for one plough team and with 5 acre of meadow.
 These two estates may represent the later two manors.

 West End manor was part of the king's estate of Amesbury until 1120 but East End manor had different origins, being privately owned by Patrick de Salisbury.
 At this time each manor was using the open field system, but over time this system evolved into a two, and then a three, field system.
 The population also began increasing and in 1377 there were 139 poll tax payers making Durrington one of the most populous villages in the hundred of Amesbury.

 In 1390, Durrington's manors had a rental income of £40 which gradually decreased to £29 8s 6d in 1521.

-In 1399 the West End manor was given as an endowment of the newly created Winchester College, and an excellent collection of documents on its management and usage has been preserved by the College.
+In 1399 the West End manor was given as an endowment of the newly created Winchester College, and an excellent collection of documents on its management and usage has been preserved by the college.
 They have also provided the name for College Road.

 In 1405 the Durrington Fire occurred, the cause of which is unknown.
 It is widely theorised that a lamp falling onto a bale of hay caused it to ignite, or possibly that a house fire got out of control.
 Whatever the cause, the fire resulted in the destruction of most of the West End because most of the houses were built in an unusually close proximity to one another.
 Many of the West End families were left homeless, but were generously compensated by Winchester College.

 There were notable problems in collecting rent from tenants in the 15th and 16th centuries.
 Winchester College, as lord of the manor, had to pardon a great deal of rent after failing to collect it for several years.
 In 1461, the college decided its only option was to lower rents, cutting the rent on virgates from 20s to 16s and half-virgates from 9s to 7s, yet problems persisted.
 In 1480, a local tenant, John Langford, was pardoned £58 because he did not have goods from which the proceeds could be raised.